Duck Billed Platypus

 The animals name Platypus, has an extensive story behind it, "Platypus" is Latin and broken down, "platys", flat or, broad and "pous", flat foot.

 The Platypus's fur is brown and it's body is flat and broad, the bill is sort of rubbery black and it is also sensory organ, they don't have a nose but nostrils on the bill or snout, they have flat tails, with an unusual feature, the tail captures a layer of insulating air which helps keep it warm and is capable of storing fat reserves.
 The legs that are on either side of its body not underneath and it has webbed feet and sharp claws.
 The web feet allow the animal to swim well and when on land the webbing folds and the animal sort of walks on its knuckles which protects the webbing.

-Many don't know that the platypus is a venomous animal Right behind the animals hind foot you will find a spur that is capable of delivering a venom that can cause severe pain to those that are not aware.
+Many do not know that the platypus is a venomous animal Right behind the animals hind foot you will find a spur that is capable of delivering a venom that can cause severe pain to those that are not aware.

 Feeding, more interesting stuff, the platypus is a great swimmer but feeds not by sight or smell it actually closes its eyes, its ears and nose each time it dives using those electric sources to detect prey or for digging at the bottom of streams and creeks with its bill.
 It can dive to reasonable depts. and is capable of staying under water for 30 to 50 seconds.
 The foods it eats are shrimps, worms, yabbies, insect larvae and crayfish.
 When it is out of the water they rest in a burrow near the riverbank just about water level.